rocket7642/CSS143B/homework/homework4/problem_1/readme.md

 Implement binary search **recursively**

+This binary search returns the **array index** of the found target in the array.
+It returns -1 if target is not found.

 Please add your iterative binary search from homework 1 to Main.java.
-The given tests will check both answers should match with the expected answer
+The given tests will check both answers should match with the expected answer.

+If there are multiple occurances of the target in the array, return the first one found.
+In this case the iterative solution might need to be updated to be consistent with the recursive version.

-What music do you listen to when you code?
+Side question: What music do you listen to when you code?

-To focus on solving recursion problem, one can assume all data in the array are **prositive**.
-Return -1 if no target is found.